 A Process of Reflection on the Capacity to Act in German and European Foreign Policy

-DGAP’s Research Institute will accompany this process intensively and enrich it with in-depth analyses and policy recommendations.
-One of its focuses will be the five thematic areas of high relevance for the future ability of German and European foreign policy to act: geo-economics, migration, political order in the European neighborhood, security and defense, and technology.
+DGAP’s Research Institute accompanied this process intensively and enriched it with in-depth analyses and policy recommendations.
+One of its focuses was the five thematic areas of high relevance for the future ability of German and European foreign policy to act: geo-economics, migration, political order in the European neighborhood, security and defense, and technology.

 The project "Ideenwerkstatt Deutsche Außenpolitik" was funded by Stiftung Mercator.